wolfgangj/okami/README.md

     : colon? [lit] char : , [=?];

-Note that square brackets are *not* used to create code blocks (quotations), as in various modern concatenative languages.
+Note that square brackets are *not* used to create closure-like code blocks (quotations), as it is commonly done in various modern concatenative languages.
-They merely denote a change of state (i.e. what the system does with the words it encounters in the source text).
+The `[]` merely denote a change of state (i.e. what the system does with the words it encounters in the source text), nothing else.

 The second level of nesting brackets works similar to `postpone` in standard Forth:
 It compiles code which, when executed, will compile a call to the given word.